idogrusoz/osoc19-open-recognition-starter/README.md

    <h3>4.
 RECOGNISING A SKILL </h3>

    A trusted user can recognise a skill for user which will be available for other users to upvote.
-I f the user that upvotes a skill is also recogniosed for this skill than the pro counter will be incremented(A predefined skill list can be added in this component).
+If the user that upvotes a skill is also recognised for this skill than the pro counter will be incremented (A predefined skill list can be added in this component).